-Today’s How-To Guide for the computer beginner we are going attempt answer the question, ‘What is an app?”
+Today’s How-To Guide for the computer beginner we are going attempt answer the question, ‘How-To do Windows Update for Windows 7?”

 Today I will briefly explain: